slackapi/bolt-js/docs/_deploying/heroku.md

 ### Get a Bolt Slack app

-We'll continue from [Getting Started with Bolt for JavaScript][getting-started-guide] to learn how to prepare and deploy the Getting Started app to Heroku.
+We'll continue from [Getting Started with Bolt for JavaScript][getting-started-guide] to learn how to prepare and deploy a Slack app to Heroku.

 Download the Getting Started app and change into its directory: